 With "quality" is not meant how valuable the signal is.
 It is meant the quality of the filter.

-At a filter with flat slopes many frequencies are influenced around the cutoff frequency.
+If the filter has flat slopes many frequencies are influenced around the cutoff frequency.

-Why is the bandwidth and the cutoff frequency found at a level of "−3 dB"?
+Why is the bandwidth and the cutoff frequency found at the level of "−3 dB"?

 Full width at half maximum (FWHM).